aws-samples/sample-live-class-student-engagement-analysis-with-generative-ai/docs/TESTING_GUIDE.md

 ## You can manually test by uploading a jepg sample screenshot inside S3 bucket.

 Step 1.
 Navigate to your S3 console, locate the S3 bucket created with the SAM template.
-Go to the bucket, create a folder inside it, click on the 'Upload' button, then click 'Add files' and upload an image from the 'classes' folder in GitLab.
+Go to the bucket, create a folder inside it, click on the 'Upload' button, then click 'Add files' and upload an image from the 'classes' folder in GitHub.

 ![Fig 7.2](../asset/testing-demo/image1.png)